Constraining A String Gauge Field by Galaxy Rotation Curves and Perihelion Precession of Planets: Perihelion precession

-The central values of $\Omega$ for the inner planets exhibit a decreasing pattern with respect to $r$, although big error bars allow also for the case of vanishing string field.~\footnote{The same argument applies to precession rate as well, which is proportional to $\Omega$.} At Saturn, $\Omega$ is nonzero within one $\sigma$.
-However, as mentioned in~\cite{Iorio:2009}, the error bar at Saturn may actually be bigger than quoted, in which case the value of precession, or $\Omega$, may vanish.
-More precise measurements on precession are needed to determine definitely the existence of $\Omega$ (in other words, anomalous precession rate) in the solar system.
-Inspired by this decreasing pattern in the section \ref{subsec:profile_fitting} we will fit data of inner planets with a (nearly) power law profile.
-No matter how critically we take the profile and magnitude of $\Omega$ here, nevertheless it is certain that the upper limit of $\Omega$ at the solar system is on the order of $10^{-17}s^{-1}$.
+The central values of the allowed ranges of $\Omega$ for the inner planets exhibit a decreasing pattern with respect to $r$, although big error bars also allow for the case of the vanishing string field.~\footnote{The same argument applies to precession rate as well, which is proportional to $\Omega$.} At Saturn, $\Omega$ is nonzero within one $\sigma$.
+However, as mentioned in~\citep{pitjeva2009epm,Iorio:2009}, the error bar at Saturn may actually be bigger than quoted, in which case the value of precession, or $\Omega$, may vanish.
+More precise measurements on precession are needed to definitely determine the existence of $\Omega$ (in other words, the anomalous precession rate) in the solar system.
+Inspired by this decreasing pattern in Appendix~\ref{subsec:profile_fitting} we will fit data of inner planets with a (nearly) power law profile.
+No matter how critically we take the profile and magnitude of $\Omega$ here, it is--nevertheless--certain that the upper limit of $\Omega$ as deduced from the currently observed ranges of potential anomalous precession of planets in the solar system is on the order of $10^{-17}s^{-1}$, but it can be zero as well.

-As a comparison, let us note that for the real magnetic field near earth, $B~\sim~10^{-9}~Tesla$, and with $\frac{e}{m}=1.76\times 10^{11}C/kg$, we have $\Omega_{em}\sim 100s^{-1}$.
+As a comparison, let us note that for the real magnetic field near the Earth, $B\sim 10^{-9}~\mathrm{Tesla}$, and with $\frac{e}{m}=1.76\times 10^{11}C/kg$, we have $\Omega_{em}\sim 100s^{-1}$.
 (See Appendix~\ref{appendix_solarmagnetic} for details.)
-In that sense, the string field strength is, naively, $10^{19}$ times smaller than the strength of the magnetic field near the earth, assuming the charge to mass ratio under the string field is the same as that of an electron.
-We may wonder why this ``strong'' magnetic field has not affected precession of planets, specifically we can ask if it is related to the observed anomalous precession of planets.
-One reason why we do not have to worry about the real magnetic field is that planets are electrically neutral, but charged under the string gauge field as postulated.
-The real magnetic field can act on neutral matter only through dipole-dipole interaction, which, as explained in the Appendix~\ref{appendix_solarmagnetic}, for several reasons, does not contribute to planet precession.
+In that sense, the string field strength is, naively, $10^{19}$ times smaller than the strength of the magnetic field near the earth.
+We may wonder why this ``strong'' magnetic field has not affected precession of planets, and specifically, we can ask if it is related to the observed anomalous precession of planets.
+One reason why we do not have to worry about the real magnetic field is that planets are electrically neutral (See \citep{iorio2012constraining}), but charged under the string gauge field as postulated.
+The real magnetic field can act on neutral matter only through dipole-dipole interaction, which, as explained in Appendix~\ref{appendix_solarmagnetic}, does not contribute to planet precession for several reasons.